Getting Started

 Create a DatoCMS project

-Create a new blank DatoCMS project.
+Create a new DatoCMS project.

 In your CMS, go to Project Settings > API tokens (